Chukobyte/black-history/docs/timeline/translantic_slave_trade.md

 ## The Era of the Transatlantic Slave Trade and Enslavement

 ### Arrival of the First Recorded Slave (1619)
 1619 is the first recorded arrival of enslaved Africans in Jamestown Virginia.
-Though it's most likely that this wasn't the first enslaved Africans, as both slaves and freemen existed before 1619.
+Though it's most likely that this wasn't the first enslaved Africans, as both slaves and freemen existed in America before 1619.

 ![Jamestown Slaves](https://raw.githubusercontent.com/Chukobyte/black-history/main/assets/images/jamestown_slaves.png)